Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 I. Portrait

-Brave, hardy, courageous.
+Daring, hardy, brave.
 Physically weak.

 II.
-"Speaking" surname
+"Talking" surname

 Veins - blood vessels, tendons.